Lattay/MiniTemple/README.md

 ## Printing text

 There is three way to output text from a template :
-- Outside of the tags everything is printed without modification with the exception of the escaped tags wich are just tags on output
+- Outside of the tags everything is printed without modification with the exception of the escaped tags `\\<%` and `\\%>` wich are just tags on output

-- Inside of the tags you can use the direct output : a '=' as the first non blank of a line or of a tag pair will automatically output the evaluation of the rest of the line
+- Inside of the tags you can use the direct output : a '=' as the first non blank character of a line or of a code block will automatically output the evaluation of the rest of the line
-- Inside of the tags you can explicitely use the python functions echo and write tou output text. echo output any number of argument separated by spaces and append a newline at the end.
+- Inside of the tags you can explicitely use the python functions `echo` and `write` to output text. `echo` output any number of argument separated by spaces and append a newline at the end.
 Write just output one argument with no implicit newline at the end.

 ## Including other templates

 You can include other templates into the current one with the #include directive followed by any number of file names separated by spaces.
 The file names are not strings, do not use " or '.
-If a filename is a relative path it it taken relatively to the parent template directory.
+If a filename is a relative path it it taken relatively to the file being compiled.
 Absolute path are also valid.
 The included files are loaded in order of apparition and inherit from the level of indentation of the parent wich means that if you write :
 ```
 <%
 if some_condition: